Busing Frequently Asked Questions

 What is the maximum length of ride time on the bus?

-Ideally students will be on the bus no more than 75 minutes each way; however, factors such as student capacity, distance from school, traffic and weather conditions, etc. will affect ride times.
-We therefore have no maximum ride time.
+We expect students may be on the bus between 45-90 minutes each way depending on their stop location along the route.
+However, factors such as student capacity, distance from school, traffic and weather conditions, etc. will affect ride times.
+We therefore have no firm maximum ride time.

 Do I have to meet my child at the bus stop?
 What if I'm not there on time?